Windows (Visual Studio)

 • Ensure x64-Debug build configuration is selected.
 This will start the cmake configuration process and building of vcpkg dependencies.
 Note: You can see the progress by opening the Output window (if not already open) by navigating to View → Output

-This step will take a long time (several hours, depending on the speed of your computer).
-It is recommended to run this step overnight.
-It might appear as at some points the process is stuck because the output window doesn’t update for many minutes (or even an hour, depending on your machine) with a message like Building x64-windows.
+If correctly configured, vcpkg should download the pre-built binaries of all dependencies from the KiCad packaging repository and usually complete in about 1-10 minutes depending on your internet connection.
+However, if there are any differences in your build environment, this step will take a long time (several hours, depending on the speed of your computer).
+In particular you should double check that you checked out the correct vcpkg commit and bootstrapped.
+At some points, it might appear as if the process is stuck because the output window doesn’t update for many minutes (or even an hour, depending on your machine) with a message like Building x64-windows.
 This is nomal.
 Keep visual studio open until it is complete.

-• Wait until the "CMake in Visual Studio" tab appears and the CMake process hits an error, which we’ll fix in the next step.
+• Wait until the "CMake in Visual Studio" tab appears and the CMake process finishes with the message CMake generation finished.

 Running or debugging KiCad directly from the build directory through Visual Studio requires that you set certain environment variables so that KiCad can find runtime dependencies and Python works.
 To configure the runtime environment for programs run from Visual Studio, edit the launch.vs.json file in the project root directory.
 To open this file, select Debug and Launch Settings for kicad from the Debug menu.